tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## IBM Security AppScan Source

-IBM® Security AppScan® Source helps organizations lower costs and reduce risk exposure by identifying web-based and mobile application source code vulnerabilities early in the software development lifecycle, so they can be fixed before deployment.
+IBM® Security AppScan® Source helps organizations lower costs and reduce risk exposure by identifying web-based andmobile application source code vulnerabilities early in the software development lifecycle, so they can be fixed beforedeployment.

 ---